-Step by step White Hi-Vis Griffith’s Gnat:
+Step-by-step White Hi-Vis Griffith’s Gnat:

 Begin by securing the hook in the vise.
-Start your thread with locking wraps and shop before the half way point of the shank.
+Start your thread with locking wraps and shop before the halfway point of the shank.

 Select two or three strands of peacock herl and clip off the tips.
 Tie in on the back side of the hook on top of the hackle feather.
 Wrap all of the peacock herl forward with touching wraps tight to the hook shank.
 Secure behind the hook eye with tying thread.